mervynleong/project4/README.md

 - Addition of cloudinary to allow upload of file images.
 - Addition of web-sockets to allow user to see the chat being updated live.
+- Addition of refresh token to stay logged in even after the user is logged out.
+- Addition of Rating system to rate sellers and buyers.
+- Addition of Rating system to rate items
+- Addition of Reviews to buyers to review on items.
+- Addition of STRIPE payment system.

 ### References